how to be a better lover

 It’s 3 AM and there you are, overthinking your whole relationship.
 You ask yourself, “Am I good in bed?
 Is my partner even attracted to me anymore?
-Is it normal to lose attraction to your partner?”
-Frantically, you type the words ‘how to be a better lover’ on Google.
+Is it normal to not be attracted to one’s partner?”
+All of these questions, possibly triggered by the declining quality of sex in your relationship, put you on a frantic quest to figure out how to be a better lover.

-Don’t worry, we’ve got your back.
-We’re here to help you in your endeavor to up your sex game, backed by expert advice from sexologist Dr Rajan Bhonsle (MD, MBBS Medicine and Surgery).
-He specializes in pre-marital counselling and has an experience of 36 years as a certified sex therapist.
+As far as keeping the spark of passion sizzling goes, don’t worry, we’ve got your back.
+We’re here to help you in your endeavor to up your sex game and figure out how to be a better lover in bed, backed by expert insights from sexologist Dr. Rajan Bhonsle (MD, MBBS Medicine and Surgery), who has been a certified sex therapist for over three decades.

 How To Be A Better Lover – 11 Pro Tips By A Sex Therapist